 - Between midnight and 6 a.m., you may drive if your licensed parent or legal guardian rides with you.

 - You cannot transport more than 2 passengers under the age of 21 unless you’re accompanied by a licensed adult who is at least 21 years old.
 The only exception is if you are transporting family members or students to and from school.

 The difference between a special restricted license and a conditional license is that a special restricted license allows the opportunity to waive the restricted driving times, provided that you can show proof of interference with either work or school.
 To do so, you will need to submit a statement from your parent or guardian, along with a statement from your school or your employer, both confirming that the restricted driving times are interfering with your necessary activities.

 To obtain your special restricted license, you must be at least 16 years old and have held your beginner’s permit for 180 days.
 You will follow all of the same steps listed above for your conditional license.
 You will also still be held to the same driving restrictions until you reach 17 years old and qualify for your unrestricted driver’s license, unless you choose to submit the aforementioned statements and have the restrictions waived.

 SC Unrestricted Regular Driver's License

 You will be eligible for your unrestricted driver’s license once you turn 16 years old and either:

-- Have held your conditional license for one year.
+- Have held your conditional license for 1 year.

-- Have held your special restricted license for one year.
+- Have held your special restricted license for 1 year.

 - Have maintained a combination of the above two scenarios for one year.